-ScanCode makes this very easy, as it uses the popular Jinja2 template engine.
-Simply pass the path to the custom template to the --custom-template argument, or drop it in a folder to src/scancode/templates directory.
+While the three built-in output formats are convenient for a verity of use-cases, one may wish to create their own output template which can be passed to the --format argument.
+Scancode makes this very easy, as it uses the popular Jinja2 template engine.
+Simply pass the path to the custom template to the --format argument, or drop it in a folder to src/scancode/templates directory.

-For example, if I wanted a simple CLI output I would create a template2.html with the particular data I wish to see.
+For example, if I wanted a simple CLI output I would create a template2.html (file name and extension does not matter) with the particular data I wish to see.
 In this case, I am only interested in the license and copyright data for this particular scan.

 '''

-template.html:
+template2.html:

 [

-{% if files.license_copyright %}
+{% if results.license_copyright %}

+{% for location, data in results.license_copyright.items() %}

 '''